Two French mutual insurers agree to enter tie-up talks

 With smaller mutuals under pressure from retirement funds to merge with bigger rivals, Mutuelle Generale said in June it was weighing opening partnership talks with either Malakoff or Humanis, another big French mutual.

-France’s mutual insurers, which compete with listed rivals such as AXA (AXAF.PA) in some business lines like life insurance, are bracing for a shake-up as a new law will require all workers to have health policies on top of their basic state-provided health insurance from 2016.
+France’s mutual insurers, which compete with listed rivals such as AXA in some business lines like life insurance, are bracing for a shake-up as a new law will require all workers to have health policies on top of their basic state-provided health insurance from 2016.
+(1 US dollar = 0.7607 euro) (Reporting by Leigh Thomas; Editing by James Regan)